arrterian/nix-env-selector/README.md

 # Nix Environment Selector

-This is extension allows you switch environment for Visual Studio Code and extensions based on `.nix` config files.
+The extension allows you switch environment for Visual Studio Code and extensions based on `.nix` config files.

 ## How to use